Amarisoft

 NR SA NTN (Non Terrestrial Network)

-This tutorial is to show you how to configure and test LTE NB NTN.
+This tutorial is to show you how to configure and test NR NTN.
 NTN (Non Terrestrial Network) is a type of network deployment in which some type of non-terrestrial (e.g, satellite or other airborne component).
-Overall protocol sequence of NTN is not much different from the existing LTE RAN access (LTE NB, LTE, NR), but one major difference is to handle the long propagation delay between the ground components (eNB and/or DUT) and Satellite.
+Overall protocol sequence of NTN is not much different from the existing NR RAN access (LTE NB, LTE, NR), but one major difference is to handle the long propagation delay between the ground components (eNB and/or DUT) and Satellite.
 There are one major components introduced in 3GPP NR NTN as listed below.

 There are various different type of NTN deployment in 3GPP TR 38.821.
 Currently Amarisoft NTN implementation is as shown below.